BigDataIA-Spring26-Team-03/PE_OrgAIR_CaseStudy4/README.md

 - ChatGPT — debugging, architectural refinement, documentation structuring, test case validation
 - Claude — debugging support and structured test refinement

-All scoring formulas, logic, and implementations were manually validated and reviewed by the team.

-No scoring outputs were auto-generated without verification.

 ---